 Secure Access

-- Securely surf the internet with the benefit of Ad blocking, blocking porn sites and malicious sites.
+- Securely surf the internet with the benefits of Ad blocking, blocking porn sites and malicious sites.

-- Securely access your home camera, NAS (network attached storage), smart door knob/power plug (IoT devices), and more.
+- Safely access your home cameras, NAS (network attached storage), smart door knob/power plug (IoT devices), and more.

-- Your own private VPN server, not shared with others.
+- Use your own private VPN server, that is not shared with others without any subscription.

 Data Encryption

-- Bypass censorship and internet filtering at work or another country.
+- Bypass censorship and internet filtering at work or in another country.

 - Prevent eavesdropping when you are on the road, at Starbucks.

 - Take your video subscriptions anywhere.
-Stream Netflix, Hulu or any service just as you are at home.
+Stream Netflix, Hulu or any service as if you are at home.
 No restrictions.

 - Access your banking / financial sites as if you are home.